Walt Disney World Temporarily Suspends Dining Plans, FastPasses, And Extra Magic Hours

 Disney is also canceling all current advanced dining reservations and special experience bookings.
 Guests will have the opportunity to rebook their reservations in a new 60-day booking window instead of the old version, which was 180 days.

 The four theme parks of Walt Disney World will operate at a reduced capacity for quite some time due to the impact of COVID-19.
-Cast members will patrol the park and help guests maintain social distancing measures while Disney utilizes additional space in their queues.
+Cast members will patrol the park and help guests maintain social distancing measures while the facility utilizes additional space in its queues.

 To assist in keeping large gatherings from coming together, Disney has temporarily suspended FastPass+ reservations.
 Guests will not be able to book any FastPasses “for the time being” in advance or on the day of being in a park.